wp-plugins/app-store-assistant/readme.txt

 * Added: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]

 == Changelog ==

+= 6.3.1 =
+* Changed: Requires WordPress 3.6 or higher (Older installations please use version 6.2.1)
+* Added: Now handles new Apple RSS link formats
+* Fixed: Description of Mac Screenshots no longer reads iPhone Screenshots
+* Fixed: Recognition of Mac apps
+* Changed: Uses size_format instead of internal function (Requires WP3.6+)
+* Changed: Switch to WordPress included version of SimplePie
+* Fixed: Error displayed if you had the wrong mode tag in the asaf_atomfeed shortcode
+* Fixed: Cacheing of RSS Feed data

 = 6.3.0 =
 * Changed: Apple has changed from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply)